Community Health Assessment Reports

 Fentanyl is a synthetic opioid that is 80-100 times stronger than morphine, and 50 times more potent than heroin, and was responsible for the increase in deaths.
-2018 Licking County Overdose Fatality Report.
+See the 2020 Licking County Overdose Fatality Report.

 As this map generated from U.S. Small-area Life Expectancy Estimates Project (USALEEP) data illustrates, there is a 14.9-year difference in life expectancy within Licking County.
 Many of our communities have life expectancies below the average for Ohio of 77.9 years, and well below the national average of 79.1 years.

 The areas where the greatest health disparities are found are located in the city of Newark, with the lowest being 69.4 years.
 These areas are home to large numbers of lower income residents, many living in rental housing, lacking reliable transportation, lower graduation rates, higher smoking rates, less healthy food options, and other factors that contribute to this disparity.

 The leading sites/types of cancer incidence in Licking County in 2012-2016 were lung and bronchus, female breast, prostate, colon andrectum, and melanoma of the skin, representing 55 percent of all invasive cancer cases.

 Percentage of Cancer Deaths by Site/Type for the Top Five Cancers in Licking County, 2012-2016